| Spread

 particularly in "last mile," "where wires

+can't go" or hostile environment applications.
 The most recent spread spectrum WAN/LAN developments have come

 through the integration of the